-We celebrate a plethora of festivals continuously between August & November every year.
+We celebrate a plethora of festivals between August & November every year.
 Every festival is celebrated distinctively in various regions across India.
-It is quite astonishing to find how the cuisine, culture, and customs vary from one region to other.
+It is quite astonishing to find how the cuisine, culture, and customs vary from one region to other within our country.
 Kosambari is a traditional lentil salad popular in South India (particularly in Andhra, Karnataka and some parts of Tamilnadu) with little variations.
 This salad is offered to deities in this festive season and also served to guests at the wedding banquets or festive gatherings.

-Panchamirtham is the sacred fruit salad offered as neivedyam to deities at home, and also used for abishegam (bathing deities) in Hindu temples across Tamilnadu.
+Panchamirtham is the sacred fruit salad offered as naivedyam to deities at home, and also used for abishegam (bathing deities) in Hindu temples across Tamilnadu.
 The most renowned Palani panchamirtham is prepared using unique bananas that are exclusively grown near Palani hills.
-It is offered to Lord Muruga in Palani temple and also to devotees as prasadam.
+It is offered to the Lord Murugan in Palani temple and also to devotees as prasadam.
 You can check out this video to see how panchamirtham abishegam is performed to the deity in a temple.

 I like to take a bowl of fresh fruit salad for my lunch whenever I don’t feel like cooking an elaborate meal.
 I also don’t feel like missing my meal because of mint leaves & chaat masala, the star ingredients used in here.
 So anyone who wants to reduce the in-take of carbs can try this salad as it satiates one’s hunger.
 Besides we can serve this delicious fruit salad to children who refuse to take fruits, as they like the flavor of chaat masala.